ABRG-Models/MammalBot/README.md

 If you have an Ubuntu 16.04 install or are able to create one, you may install the required software packages yourself.
 1. Follow [these instructions](http://labs.consequentialrobotics.com/miro-e/docs/index.php?page=Developer_Profiles_Simulator) to install ROS, the MiRo MDK, and Gazebo
 2. Follow [these instructions](https://spineml.github.io/spinecreator/sourcelin/) to install SpineCreator and associated packages
-    * When compiling BRAHMS, be sure to use the `-DCOMPILE_PYTHON_BINDING=ON` flag to allow the use of Python components
+	* You must set the `-DCOMPILE_PYTHON_BINDING=ON` flag when compiling BRAHMS to enable Python components

-### Docker
+### Docker *(recommended)*
 As installing and configuring multiple interreliant software packages can be a time-consuming task in itself, the MammalBot repo includes a Docker Compose file that will download a prebuilt Docker environment with all the required software preconfigured.
-This should work on any version of Linux.
 1. [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 2. Clone the MammalBot repository to your machine
-2. Run `docker-compose run spineml bash` from the repo directory; after the images are downloaded, a Gazebo window should appear with a virtual MiRo, and you will presented with a terminal prompt similar to `root@14595b1a7a95:/#`
+3. Run `docker-compose run spineml bash` from the repo directory; after the images are downloaded, a Gazebo window should appear with a virtual MiRo, and you will presented with a terminal prompt similar to `root@14595b1a7a95:/#`

+This should work on any version of Linux but won't work on Macs, as [xhyve](https://github.com/machyve/xhyve) (on which Docker for Mac is built) [doesn't support GPU passthrough](https://github.com/machyve/xhyve/issues/108) required for Gazebo's 3D rendering

-### Testing BRAHMS / Python integration
+## Testing SpineML / Python / ROS integration
+### Native install
-1. Copy the `bindings_examples/examples` folder from the MammalBot download to your Namespace root folder - by default this is `/usr/local/SystemML/Namespace`
+1. Copy the contents of the `examples/bindings` folder from the MammalBot download to your Namespace root folder - by default this is `/usr/local/SystemML/Namespace`
 2. Open SpineCreator and load the `bindings_examples.proj` model.
 You should see a very simple model with two single neurons and nothing else
 3. To run the model:
 	* Open a terminal and run `roscore` to start the ROS core
-	* Open a second terminal window and navigate to the directory in which the model is stored
+	* Open a second terminal window and navigate to the `examples/projects/bindings` directory
 	* Execute the model with `~/SpineML_2_BRAHMS/convert_script_s2b -m "$PWD" -e 0`
 	* If the model has run successfully, the bottom of the output log will look something like:
     ```